 - Level 1 Assessment:

 - This presentation concentrates on the Level 1 assessment portion of the RTCR.

 - This presentation explains the Level 2 assessment portion of the RTCR.

 - This session details violations and public notices in regards to the RTCR.

 - This lesson depicts the differences between the RTCR vs. the old Total Coliform Rule.

 What do systems need to do?

-Site Sampling Plans are a crucial element under the RTCR Rule.
-A site sampling plan needs to be developed for all drinking water systems and approved by IDEM to be in compliance with this rule.
-Site Sampling Plan templates are available for each type of Public Water System (transient, non-transient non-community, and community).
+Site Sampling Plans are a key part of the RTCR Rule.
+Each water system needs to develop a site sampling plan and have it approved by IDEM to be in compliance with this rule.
+Site Sampling Plan templates are available for each type of water system (transient, non-transient non-community, and community).
 Please make sure the appropriate template is used.

 - Total Coliform Site Sampling Plan for Transient Non-Community Systems Template (available on the IDEM Forms page)